nicgen/forum/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions or want to contribute to the project, please fork the repository, create a new branch, and submit a pull request.

+If you find any bugs or have feature requests, please open an issue in the repository.
+Provide as much detail as possible to help us understand the problem or suggestion.

+Thank you for your contributions!

 ---